arizonaCameraLab/ASDP_Render_Module/README.md

       the gimbal center of rotation as the center of helicopter space with the +X axis pointing towards one of the forks and the +Z axis pointing up.
     - Generate an as-designed target location JSON file for the two targets to be used in calibration.
+    - Generate a **gimbal.json** file to describe the gimbal configuration (see util/gimbal.json for an example).
+Its "name" field selects which physical gimbal to use: "Zaber_X_G_RST" or "iOptics_CEM40", and its "pitchFirst" field specifies whether the gimbal is rotated first around the X or Z axis first (X first if true).
+Its "speed" and "acceleration" fields specify the maximum speed and acceleration of the gimbal in degrees per second and degrees per second squared, respectively.
+      The "minYawDegrees" and "maxYawDegrees" fields specify the minimum and maximum yaw angles in degrees, and the "minPitchDegrees" and "maxPitchDegrees" fields specify the minimum and maximum pitch angles in degrees.
+      "comPort" specifies the name of the serial port to use for the gimbal if one is required, and "baud" specifies the baud rate if it is required.
     - Copy the calibration files to a new calibration directory on the data drive that will hold our calibration artifacts.
-    - Run **Target_Calibration_Make_Scan** and give it the camera configuration file and the target configuration file.
+    - Run **Target_Calibration_Make_Scan** and give it the camera, target, and gimbal configuration files.
 This will produce a CSV file for each target with the gimbal poses and the number of frames for each FrameIndex value.
-The files will be target_1_poses.csv and target_2_poses.csv.
+This will write **target_1_poses.csv** (and **target_2_poses.csv** if there are two targets).
     - Copy the target_*_poses.csv files into the calibration directory.
     - Capture or simulate the frames for each target and save them in a directory named for the target.
         - If simulating for validation:
-            - Open the **calibration_v2.blend** file from the **FlightSim** repository in Blender 4.0 and edit the file names at the top of the script to point at the camera configuration file and the target configuration file and the poses file for each of the targets, setting the renderPath to an empty subdirectory named target_lateral_N (where N is the target number).
+            - Open the **calibration_v5.blend** file from the **FlightSim** repository in Blender 4.0 and edit the file names at the top of the script to point at the camera, traget and gimbal configuration files and the poses file for each of the targets, setting the renderPath to an empty subdirectory in the calibration directory named **target_lateral_N** (where N is the target number).
 Run the script to generate the TIFF files.
             - Run the **tif_to_pgm.bash** script from the **FlightSim** repository to convert the TIFF files to PGM files, running for each of the target subdirectories.
-            - Run the **SimToCalibration** program from the **FlightSim** repository to generate the calibration files for each of the targets, using `--configFile` and `--poseFile` to point at the appropriate JSON and CSV file, then give it the target_lateral_N directory and another in the same directory called target_lateral_N_images.
+            - Run the **SimToCalibration** program from the **FlightSim** repository to generate the video files for each of the targets, using `--configFile` and `--poseFile` to point at the appropriate JSON and CSV file, then give it the target_lateral_N directory and another name in the same directory called **target_lateral_N_images**.
 Do this for each target.
         - If taking measurements:
-            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and target_N_poses.csv file name and the output directory name target_lateral_N_images (where N is the target number).
+            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and target_N_poses.csv file name and a subdirectory of the configuration directory named **target_lateral_N_images** (where N is the target number).
 Do this for each target.
-    - Run the **Target_Calibration_Estimate_Lateral** program and give it the camera configuration file, target configuration file, the threshold value for the target center, and the root directory where the simulation or measurement data was stored (where the target_lateral_N_images directories and the target_*_poses.csv files are).
+    - Run the **Target_Calibration_Estimate_Lateral** program and give it the camera, target and gimbal configuration files, the threshold value for the target center, and the root directory where the simulation or measurement data was stored (where the target_lateral_N_images directories and the target_*_poses.csv files are).
 This will produce a **targets_lateral_opt.json** file in the root directory with the estimated lateral positions of the targets updated based on the image data.
-    - Run the **Camera_Calibration_Make_Scan** program and give it the camera configuration file and the optimized target configuration file.
-It will produce a poses.csv file for all cameras.
+    - Run the **Camera_Calibration_Make_Scan** program and give it the camera, optimized target, and gimbal configuration files.
+It will produce a **poses.csv** file for all cameras.
-      Copy this file into the calibration directory.
     - Copy the poses.csv file into the calibration directory.
-    - Capture or simulate the frames for the cameras and save them.
+    - Capture or simulate the frames for the cameras and save them, using the same approach described above for the target calibration but reading from poses.csv rather than target_N_poses.csv and saving the images into a directory called **camera_images** rather than target_lateral_N_images.
-        - If simulating for validation:
-            - Open the **calibration_v2.blend** file from the **FlightSim** repository in Blender 4.0 and edit the file names at the top of the script to point at the camera configuration file and the target configuration file and the poses file, setting the renderPath to an empty subdirectory named cameras.
-Run the script to generate the TIFF files.
-            - Run the **tif_to_pgm.bash** script from the **FlightSim** repository to convert the TIFF files to PGM files.
-            - Run the **SimToCalibration** program from the **FlightSim** repository to generate the calibration files, using `--configFile` and `--poseFile` to point at the appropriate JSON and CSV file, then give it the cameras directory and another in the same directory called cameras_images.
-        - If taking measurements:
-            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, the serial number of the camera to use, the poses.csv file name, and the dictory under the output directory named cameras_images to write the images into.

 @todo